Marcus & Millichap

 Marcus & Millichap, Inc. is an American company that provides real estate brokerage, mortgage brokerage, research, and advisory services in the U.S. and Canada in the field of commercial property.
 It popularized the practice of listing properties exclusively with one brokerage firm.
-The company has nearly 2,000 employees in more than 80 offices across the U.S. and Canada.
+The company has over 1,700 employees in more than 80 offices across the U.S. and Canada.

 History

 The company was founded in Palo Alto in 1971 by George M. Marcus.

 William Millichap was one of the first salespeople Marcus hired, and was made a partner in 1976.
 The company was incorporated in California on August 26, 1976 as G. M. Marcus & Company, and was renamed as Marcus & Millichap, Inc. in August 1978.

 In 2013, it became a public company via an initial public offering.